Minocrisy/Vidocrisy/memory-bank/productContext.md

-# Product Context: VideoGen
+# Product Context: Vidocrisy

 ## Purpose
-VideoGen is a personal video generation platform that serves as a unified hub for creating, editing, and managing AI-generated videos.
+Vidocrisy is a personal video generation platform that serves as a unified hub for creating, editing, and managing AI-generated videos.
 It provides a streamlined interface to access multiple AI video generation services (primarily Hedra, with RunwayML as a secondary option) without having to navigate different platforms and interfaces.
 The platform enables the user to create professional-looking videos with consistent branding and styling.

 ## Problems Solved
 - Eliminates the need to navigate multiple AI video generation platforms with different interfaces